 A horizontal acquisition, however, also has some disadvantages.

 Firstly, you want to make sure you understand the consumers you are acquiring.
 If you acquire a brand that appeals to a different type of consumer base and then mold the target brand to yours, you may lose those consumers and defeat the purpose of your horizontal acquisition.

 For example, using our luxury purse example above if you sell luxury handbags that use animal leather and acquire a business whose consumers value vegan goods, it is wise that you understand this part of the acquired consumers.
 If you change the vegan handbags to animal leather, the consumers will eventually catch on and quit buying your products.
 The intention and strategy is key to the success of your horizontal acquisition.

 - Getting liability

 Another potential disadvantage of a horizontal acquisition is that of any other acquisition.
 You want to do your due diligence and make sure adding the competitor is actually going to add value to your existing company.
-Otherwise, the risk is not only a failed acquisition, but the tanking of your existing brand.
+Otherwise, the risk is not only a failed business purchase, but the tanking of your existing brand.